How to Secure High-Potential Employees

-Today, many employers are considering more than just experience when it comes to hiring high potential employees.
-High potential employees are usually recognized or discovered post-hire, but it has been proven that long-term successes can be achieved by seeking characteristics of a strong team member before they even get on the payroll.
+Today, many employers consider more than just experience when it comes to hiring high-potential employees for your business.
+High-potential employees are usually recognized or discovered post-hire, but long-term successes can be achieved by seeking characteristics of a strong team member before they even get on the payroll.

-Let’s discuss what an employer should be looking for during the interview process and how to develop an unstoppable team.
+Let’s discuss what an employer should look for during the interview process and how to develop an unstoppable team.

 Long tenure in a specific role may reveal they are good at what they do.
-Should a hiring manager or recruiter rule out an individual that is exceptional at one thing, but does not have the entire skill set for the open position?
-Hopefully, you answered, no. Proving a specialized skill is a building block for determining a high performer.
+Should hiring managers or recruiters rule out an individual that is exceptional at one thing, but does not have the entire skillset for the open position?
+No. Proving a specialized skill is key for determining a high performer.
 Although, analyzing their experience in their skilled role is still necessary: